75lb/command-line-args/README.md

 **Kind**: instance property of <code>[OptionDefinition](#exp_module_definition--OptionDefinition)</code>
 <a name="module_definition--OptionDefinition.OptionDefinition+multiple"></a>
 ### option.multiple : <code>boolean</code>
 Set this flag if the option takes a list of values.
-You will receive an array of values passed through the `type` function (if specified).
+You will receive an array of values, each passed through the `type` function (if specified).

 ```js
 [